 Freegan.info expresses its solidarity with Black Lives Matter.
 We acknowledge institutional racism and microagressions.
 We acknowledge and sympathize with those who have been misjudged, marginalized, overlooked, mistreated, abused, and murdered.
 We recognize that we are a diverse group and that we may ourselves intentionally or unintentionally be complicit in racist innuendo.
 We aim to work on our issues; we strive to be inclusive and responsive to the imbalances in our society.
 We welcome people of all backgrounds, races, religions, gender identities, sexual preferences, and cultures, and we promise to address any tensions that we have within our group.
 We are dedicated to building a world that is more kind, compassionate and sustainable, and recognize that our mutual respect is inherent in creating such a society.

-Perhaps the most notorious freegan strategy is what is commonly called “urban foraging” or “dumpster diving”.
-This technique involves rummaging through the garbage of retailers, residences, offices, and other facilities for useful goods.
-Despite our society’s sterotypes about garbage, the goods recovered by freegans are safe, useable, clean, and in perfect or near-perfect condition, a symptom of a throwaway culture that encourages us to constantly replace our older goods with newer ones, and where retailers plan high-volume product disposal as part of their economic model.
-Some urban foragers go at it alone, others dive in groups, but we always share the discoveries openly with one another and with anyone along the way who wants them.
-Groups like Food Not Bombs recover foods that would otherwise go to waste and use them to prepare meals to share in public places with anyone who wishes to partake.
+Perhaps the most publicized Freegan waste-reduction strategy, commonly called dumpster diving or urban foraging, involves foraging through the waste of retailers, residences, offices, and other facilities for useful goods.
+These goods are safe, usable, clean, and often in perfect or near-perfect condition, a symptom of a throwaway culture that encourages disposability.
+Some urban foragers go at it alone, others dive in groups, but Freeganism emphasizes sharing discoveries with one another and with anyone along the way who wants them.